CSC510/SQLvsNOSQL/README.md

 ######Analysis

 According to above diagram, the line of MongoDB is over the line of MySQL.
-It means that MySQL is faster than MongoDB when finding the same number of records in the databases which also have same number of records.
-We also see that the line of MySQL grows very slow when finding the increasing number of records from fixed number of records in the database, which implies that MySQL has little variance to find the different number of records from same size of records in the database.
+It means that MySQL is faster than MongoDB in finding varied number of records in databases which have fixed number of records.
+We also see that the line of MySQL grows very slow in finding the increasing number of records from fixed number of records in database.
+We can get that the the size of records in database has little affection on MySQL's finding performance.

 ####Single Thread Find Performance Comparison II